Security with a custom keystore for Dynamic Engine environment services

 Use a custom keystore for your Dynamic Engine environment to verify signed data integration Job artifacts.

-For details about generating and managing keystores in Talend Studio, see Configuring custom Java KeyStore for Job artifact signature.About this task
+For details about generating and managing keystores in Talend Studio, see Configuring custom Java KeyStore for Job artifact signature.Before you begin

 By default, a Dynamic Engine environment uses the default keystore for artifact signature verification.
 To verify data integration Job artifacts signed with your own keystore, you must provide the custom keystore and its password when you deploy or upgrade the environment.